 Read more about preventing allergies.

 Some foods, such as eggs and cows' milk, can trigger eczema symptoms.
-However, you should not make significant changes to your diet without first speaking to your GP.
+However, you should not make significant changes to your diet without first speaking to your pharmacist or GP.

 It may not be healthy to cut these foods from your diet, especially in young children who need the calcium, calories and protein from these foods.

 If your GP suspects you have a food allergy, you may be referred to a dietitian (a specialist in diet and nutrition), who can help work out a way to avoid the food you're allergic to while ensuring you still get all the nutrition you need.